decentralised-dataexchange/automated-data-agreements/docs/didcomm-protocol-spec.md

 #### 4.2.2.4	Problem Report

 Errors might occur in various places.
 All errors are modeled with problem-report messages.
-If a problem arises, the agent will respond with a problem report message that conforms to ARIES RFC 0035 [9].
+If a problem arises, the agent will respond with a problem report message that conforms to Aries RFC 0035 [9].
 An example is given below:

 ```json
 {